Pretrial Diversion in Fort Walton Beach

 - Pretrial Intervention (PTI)

 Typically, PTI programs are utilized in conjunction with felony cases, while DPA and PTD programs are more associated with misdemeanor cases.
-Though all three programs are quite similar to one another, there are a few key differences.
-To learn more about any of these three programs, feel free to call Flaherty Defense Firm at (850) 243-6097 today.
+Though all three programs are very similar, there are a few key differences.
+To learn more about any of these three programs, feel free to call me at (850) 243-6097 today.

 What happens to people who do not complete the conditions of their pretrial diversion program?